 ‘My God shall supply all your need.’
 Philippians 4:19 KJV

 How can you tell when you’re depending on people rather than God?
-When you get upset with your friend because they let you down at the last minute.
-When you become angry with loved ones because they wouldn’t buy you something you wanted.
+When you get upset with your boss because you didn’t get the raise you think you deserve.
+When you become angry with loved ones because they turned you down for a loan.
 When you do things like that, you’re sitting at the wrong door waiting for your blessing!
 Yes, it hurts when your efforts aren’t acknowledged.
 But you must understand this: God will use people as instruments to bless you, but He alone must always be the source of all your blessings!

 Ponder these Scriptures: ‘You may say to yourself, “My power and the strength of my hands have produced this wealth for me.”
 But remember the Lord your God, for it is He who gives you the ability to produce wealth.’
 (Deuteronomy 8:17–18 NIV) ‘When God gives someone wealth and possessions, and the ability to enjoy them… this is a gift of God.’
 (Ecclesiastes 5:19 NIV) ‘She has not acknowledged that I was the one who gave her… silver and gold.’
 (Hosea 2:8 NIV)

 What is the problem?
 Simple: people ignore God and forget He was their true source.
 We generally pursue and nurture relationships that are rewarding—and that’s important information.
 Why?
 Because only when you recognise God as the source of all your blessings will you commit to nurturing your relationship with Him.